antonidag/myblog/content/en/posts/benchmark-condition/index.md

 ### Scenario Description:
 1. **Loop Over array:**
-   - Once the array is retrieved, the iterate over individual records within the array.
+   - Once the array is retrieved, iterate over individual records within the array.

 2. **Conditional Handling:**
    - If the number is equal to 20, 30, or 40.
-Then return the number.
+Then return the number, else return `null`

 ### Workflow implementation
 We will implement a orchestration workflow that will loop over the items and call the other the workflows e.g Condition, Expression and Javascript.